kwojcicki/kwojcicki.github.io/_portfolio/mkafka.md

 anchor: MailKafka
 title: MailKafka
 image: img/portfolio/mk.png
-description: As part of a university project worked on a team to develop a proof of concept application to allow user level processes to communicate using async queues on Minix.
+description: As part of a university project worked on a team to develop a proof of concept application for Minix to allow user level processes to communicate using async queues.
 team: Team
-date: September 2015
+date: September 2018
-category: PropertyBoss
+category: MailKafka
 ---